1414C/jiffy/README.md

             declaration.
 The toEntity need not appear prior to the containing entity in the model file or files.
             This is a mandatory field.

-            "foreignPK":
-            Field 'foreignPK' can be used to specify the field in the toEntity to which the containing entity will match the 'refKey'.
-As such, both fields must be of the same go-type (uint64/*uint64).
-By leaving this field empty, the application will attempt to use
-            <ContainingEntityName>ID as the column to which the containing (from) entity will attempt
-            to match its refKey to.
-In the given example of Car -> Owner, the application will attempt to find the Car's Owner as shown in the following pseudo-code:

-            SELECT * FROM owner WHERE owner.CarID = car.ID LIMIT 1;

             }
     }